P. P. Arnold: 1980s–1990s

 In 1994, she joined the cast of the award-winning musical Once on This Island as Erzulie, beautiful Goddess of Love.
 While the production was playing in Birmingham she met leading UK band Ocean Colour Scene, one of the new wave of latter-day mod groups who (like their mentor Paul Weller), idolised the Small Faces.
-In 1995 Arnold joined forces with Primal Scream to record a blistering cover version of the Small Faces' song "Understanding", the opening track of the various artists Small Faces tribute album Long Agos and Worlds Apart.
+In 1995, Arnold joined forces with Primal Scream to record a blistering cover version of the Small Faces' song "Understanding", the opening track of the various artists Small Faces tribute album Long Agos and Worlds Apart.
 Following her earlier meeting with Ocean Colour Scene with whom Arnold would eventually form a close friendship she appeared on their 1997 album "Marchin Already" which reached Number 1 in the UK album charts lending backing vocals to single "Travellers Tune" and duet lead vocals alongside Simon Fowler on 1998 single "It's a Beautiful Thing".

 2000s

 Arnold joined forces with Chaz Jankel, former pianist with Ian Dury and the Blockheads.
 This was followed by an invitation to tour widely with Roger Waters.
 She was a backup vocalist on his 1999–2002 tour In the Flesh (also on the CD and DVD of the same name), as well as the 2006–2008 tour, Dark Side of the Moon Live.
 Her version of "The First Cut Is the Deepest" was featured in the soundtrack of the 2012 movie Seven Psychopaths.

-In 2001 Arnold released her full Immediate Records discography on the album The First Cut (The Immediate Anthology).
+In 2001, Arnold released her full Immediate Records discography on the album The First Cut (The Immediate Anthology).
 It includes her famous albums The First Lady of Immediate and Kafunta in addition to several singles.
 A chance encounter at a party led to Blow Monkeys frontman Dr Robert on their 2007 album Five in the Afternoon.
-In 2009 she toured the UK with Geno Washington and Jimmy James on the Flying Music 'This Is Soul Tour' and has since toured around the UK in her own.
-In 2012 she toured the UK with Maddy Prior, Jerry Donahue, Dave Swarbrick, and Thea Gilmore.
-In 2013 Arnold participated in the project The Band of Sisters with David Mindel, a British songwriter, jingle writer and composer of music for film and television.
+In 2009, she toured the UK with Geno Washington and Jimmy James on the Flying Music 'This Is Soul Tour' and has since toured around the UK on her own.
+In 2012, she toured the UK with Maddy Prior, Jerry Donahue, Dave Swarbrick, and Thea Gilmore.
+In 2013, Arnold participated in the project The Band of Sisters with David Mindel, a British songwriter, jingle writer and composer of music for film and television.
 It brought together Arnold, Mim Grey, Tessa Niles, Lynda Hayes, Stevie Lange and Mandy Bell on the album called Issues.
-In 2015 Arnold embarked on her first solo tour in Cape Town, South Africa.
+In 2015, Arnold embarked on her first solo tour in Cape Town, South Africa.
 Arnold was then featured in the Small Faces musical All or Nothing at the Vault Theater Waterloo in which her love affair with Steve Marriott was documented.